George Allen (Australian politician)

-Hon.
-George Allen (1800–1877) was an Australian colonial attorney and politician in New South Wales.
+George Allen (23 November 1800 – 3 November 1877) was a British-born Australian colonial attorney and politician in New South Wales.
 He was the founder of Australia's oldest law firm, Allens.

 Early life

-Allen was the second son of Mary and Dr. Richard Allen, physician to George III, and was born in London in November 1800.
+Allen was the second son of Mary and Dr. Richard Allen, physician to George III, and was born in London on 23 November 1800.
 Following his father's death, his mother wed Thomas Collicott in 1809.
 Collicott was convicted of fraud over revenue stamps and was transported to New South Wales on the Earl Spencer in October 1813.
 Mary applied for assistance to join her husband and arrived in Sydney with five children, including George, on the Mary Ann in January 1816.

 Allen was intensely religious, joining the Methodist Society in 1821.
 He played a significant role in Sydney's Methodist community and the Temperance Society.

 Legal and commercial career

 He was the first attorney and solicitor to receive his training in New South Wales and be admitted by the Supreme Court of New South Wales.
 This took place on 26 July 1822, which marks the establishment of the legal practice which became the international law firm Allens Allen encountered much difficulty in maintaining his status against the English-bred attorneys who desired to monopolise the practice.

 In addition to conducting his legal practice, Allen was the founding director and solicitor of the Australian Gaslight Company in 1836, and was later solicitor, director and president of the Savings Bank of New South Wales.